-In Brazil, families stuck at home are renting outdoor party equipment — trampolines, ball pits — and bringing them inside
+In Brazil, families stuck at home are renting outdoor party equipment — trampolines, ball pits — for indoor play

 Doris Galindo, 39, shoved the dining room table in her Sao Paulo apartment aside to make room for a 6½ -foot trampoline.
 Her 5-year-old, Benjamin, who had seen trampolines at birthday parties before, was thrilled.
 She rented a ball pit to entertain her 2-year-old, Gabriel.
 The toys have been useful for helping the family stick to the government recommendations to stay at home until the pandemic abates, she said.

 “It’s the lack of physical activity that is really hard,” she said.
 “This is something for them to do to burn some energy.
-Otherwise we would have to go out, to be honest.”
+Otherwise, we would have to go out, to be honest.”

 She’ll extend the rentals for a month if the quarantine continues.

-The coronavirus has killed more than 8,500 people in Brazil, the largest death toll in Latin America.
+Covid-19, the disease caused by the novel coronavirus, has killed more than 11,000 people in Brazil, the largest death toll in Latin America.
 More than 200 million are quarantined.
-As schools closed and nannies were sent home, the country’s elite agonized over how to keep their children entertained.
-Trampoline rentals start at $70 per month, still out of reach for most Brazilians who get by on less than $300 a month.
-But for the country’s upper class, who have the money, and typically, the space, it’s a bargain.
+As schools closed and nannies were sent home, the country’s elite — with the luxury of disposable income — looked for ways to keep their children entertained.
+Trampoline rentals start at $70 per month, out of reach for most Brazilians who get by on less than $300 a month.
+But for the country’s upper class, who have the money and, typically, the space, it’s a bargain.

 For party companies, home rentals could mean the difference between holding on to employees for a bit longer or laying them off.

 Thiago Messias Ramos, 38, has been renting party equipment for 20 years.
 His company, Magic Fest, survived the global recession of 2008 and more recent economic downturns.
-But nothing could have prepared him for the day this spring when all of his clients called and canceled events through April.
+But nothing could have prepared him for the day this spring when all his clients called and canceled events through April.

 The financial impact was immediate.